nyu-wireless/mmwRobotNav/README.md

 link state classifier provides rapid navigation to the target, close to a baseline that knows the target location.

-The work is partly based on
+The work is based on

 * Millimeter Wave Wireless-Assisted Robotic Navigation with Link State Classification. arXiv preprint [arXiv:2110.14789](https://arxiv.org/abs/2110.14789).